Most drowning victims among under 5-year-olds are 2 to 4-year-olds.

 Wear a lifejacket.

 As an extra layer of protection, put toddlers in a lifejacket when they are near water.
-Lifejackets do not replace attentive supervision, but will keep a toddler at the surface - which may give parents the seconds they need to save a life.
+Lifejackets do not replace attentive supervision, but will keep a toddler at the surface - which may give parents/caregivers the seconds they need to save a life.
+Be a role model for children by wearing your lifejacket, too.
+Everyone should wear their lifejackets while on the dock, on the boat, and playing near water.

 Go to lifeguard supervised beaches and pools.

-A positive introduction to water can give your child a lifetime of pleasure swimming.
+A positive introduction to water can give your child a lifetime of pleasure in swimming.
 Toddlers are particularly suited to get used to the water with their parents in an instructional setting.
+Consider joining a swimming program such as Parent & Tot with your child to learn more about how you and your family can stay safe in, on, and around the water.

 Infant "self-rescue" swimming lessons are not recommended or supported by the Lifesaving Society

-Media buzz around these types of swimming courses, intended to "safeguard" infants against drowning, have no scientific research backing them.
-However, there is research warning against it.
+Online buzz around these types of swimming courses, intended to "safeguard" infants against drowning, have no scientific research backing them.

 Research from the Canadian Pediatric Society explains: "There is no evidence that swimming lessons prevent drowning or near drowning in this age group (two to four years of age).
 Although it may be possible to teach young infants basic motor skills for water, infants cannot be expected to learn the elements of water safety or to react appropriately in emergencies.
 No young child, particularly those who are preschool aged, can ever be considered water safe."

 The Lifesaving Society supports swimming lessons for pre-school aged children that promote water safety aimed at parents, develop basic motor skills for children and familiarize children with the water.
-The Lifesaving Society does not support swimming lessons that imply an infant or child will be "drown-proofed" - there is no such thing.
+The Lifesaving Society does not support swimming lessons that imply an infant or child will be "drown-proofed."

-We encourage parents and caregivers to remember that drowning is the second leading cause of accidental death for children under the age of five.
-In most of these cases there was a momentary lack of parental supervision.
+Drowning is the second leading cause of accidental death for children under the age of five.
+This age group also face a high risk of experiencing non-fatal drowning.
+In most of fatal or non-fatal drowning incidents, there was a momentary lack of adult supervision.
 Drowning is preventable.
-Parents and caregivers are responsible to safeguard their children from drowning by taking the appropriate measures:
+Parents and caregivers can keep children safe by taking the following actions:

-• Children who cannot swim should always wear a lifejacket
+- Ensure children who cannot swim wear a lifejacket while swimming.